What are the functions and advantages of NoSQL?

 |Performance||Uses indexes for large amounts of data.
 Queries, indexes, and structure must be optimized to improve the performance of SQL systems.||NoSQL databases are much more powerful because they use cloud servers and hardware clusters.|

-|APIs||Queries for storing and retrieving data are submitted using Structured Query Language (SQL).||Data is stored and queried via object-based APIs.|
+|APIs||Queries for storing and retrieving data are submitted using Structured Query Language (SQL)||Data is stored and queried via object-based APIs.|

-Four popular NoSQL solutions at a glance
+Five popular NoSQL solutions at a glance

-Most NoSQL databases use open-source software that any Internet user can download.
+Most NoSQL databases use open-source software that any internet user can download.
 This makes it much easier to get started with them.
-You can download a range of free NoSQL applications, learn how they work, and initially use them simply to augment your existing SQL database.
+You can download a range of free NoSQL applications, learn how they work, and initially use them to augment your existing SQL database.
 The following NoSQL databases are well established:

 Cassandra is a column-oriented NoSQL database optimized for storing and processing large data sets.